Thursday, December 16, 2010

 “My Mother,” she said barely above a whisper.

-“Your father was disheartened and withdrew into himself, he was in the deepest darkest despair and he was helpless to help himself.”
+“Your father’s whole world was shattered in that moment, he withdrew into himself, he was in the deepest darkest despair and he was helpless to help himself.”

-“Come.
-I will show you what to do.”
+“You still doubt my words.
+No matter, come.
+I will show you what is to be done.”
 Nudging her off the bed Lucien steered her into the garden.

 What she saw stunned her.
 There were hundreds of white flowers everywhere covering trees and barks and arbors.
 They all had one thing in common.
 Long reddish black stalks.

 “These are known as argosis nepharelia.
 Yes, they do bloom once a year.
-In addition to curing the Midas touch, they clear the mind of bad antibodies that cloud a man’s perception from reality.”
-He said as he began to pluck the white flowers and place them in a basket at his feet.
+In addition to curing the Midas touch, they clear the mind of bad antibodies that cloud a man’s perception from reality.
+It is good for many things” He said as he began to pluck the white flowers and place them in a basket at his feet.
 Serena was trying to understand what he was saying, but failed.
 All she knew was he said that the flowers will help cure her father.
+That he does not have the Midas Touch.
+What is it about them that is making them immune to the disease that is taking so many?
 “The leaves of this plant are especially beneficial.
 You need to crush them and make a hot tea.
 The taste can sometimes be sharp – douse it with some sugar.
 And get your father to drink it.”

 “Tea?” she said more confused than ever “You want me to give him tea?”

-“Of course that will be the best for him” He looked up from his gathering to see her confusion.
+“Of course that will be the best way” He looked up from his gathering to see her confusion.
 “I will come with you to administer it?”
 She nodded her agreement, when he smiled at her.

 “Who are you?”